Disabled Students Survey brings new insights into the experiences of students across higher education in the UK

 The survey also addresses the importance of holistic outcomes and tailored support to maximise outcomes and enabling streamline transitions to the workplace.
 It considers the importance of the individual, and how a more flexible and individualised approach, as evidenced during COVID 19, can lead to stronger outcomes.

-GDI Hub and Snowdon Trust will present the report findings on Thursday 29th April, 1-2pm.
-The webinar will be an opportunity to hear from the authors and contributors of this important report, as well as guest speakers and disabled students.
+GDI Hub and Snowdon Trust presented the report findings on Thursday 29th April, 1-2pm.
+The webinar provided an opportunity to hear from the authors and contributors of this important report, as well as guest speakers and disabled students.

 About Snowdon and GDI Hub